chukwunweikemichael/chukwunweikemichael/README.md

 # 👋 Hello World!
 I'm CRYPTO-LORD

-I'm a Computer Science student and front-end developer passionate about building clean, responsive, and user-friendly web applications.
-I enjoy coding, learning new technologies, and turning ideas into real projects.
+I am a Computer Science graduate and front-end developer with a strong passion for building clean, responsive, and user-friendly web applications.
+I enjoy writing efficient code, exploring new technologies, and transforming ideas into real, functional products.

 ## 💻 Tech Stack